 During the year ended December 31, 2018, the Company closed an agreement with Accendo Banco S.A., Multiple Banking Institution (the "Accendo"), for a \$1,800 secured loan facility.
-Javier Reyes, a director of the Company, is the CEO and Chairman of Accendo.
+Javier Reyes, a director of the Company, was the CEO and Chairman of Accendo at that time, although is currently no longer associated with Accendo.
 An initial drawdown of \$1,379 was used to repay the Credipresto facility and an additional \$421 was drawn for working capital.